sharedferret/Sparkle-Turntable-Bot/README.md

 * past24hours - Displays the 3 most-awesomed DJs in the past 24 hours in the room.

 * mypast24hours - Displays your stats in the room over the past 24 hours.

+* pastweek - Displays the five most-awesomed DJs in the past week in the room.

+* mypastweek - Displays your stats in the room over the past 7 days.

 * bestplays - Returns the three song plays with the most awesomes logged by the bot.